 The title of the blog comes from a line in a James Dean Bradfield b-side from his solo career.
 The song itself seems to be about loss of a parent but the line resonates with me.

 I do have a shoebox (as well as a battered A4 envelope) of memories.
 On days when I feel strong enough (and sometimes when I don’t) I go through that box and its collection of mementos.
 It helps the grief feel less abstract and sparks memories of how those seemingly random bits of paper and card ended up in the box.

 Sometimes I feel like my memories are framed by the photos we took on the day.
 By looking at those photos I can be reminded of the parts I had forgotten.
 It can be the most mundane of things like the mugs we had in the room (so we wouldn’t have to go out into the main ward to get drinks) or the surprise of coming across photos where we are laughing.

 It is those memories that I want to set down in writing so that I can share them and in doing so encourage others (particularly fathers) to share theirs.
-Just a few weeks ago was Baby Loss Awareness Week and a few days afterwards marked the 4th anniversary of the stillbirth of our sons.
+It is now Baby Loss Awareness Week and a few days afterwards will mark the 5th anniversary of the stillbirth of our sons.
 Since their loss we have been lucky enough to have three ‘rainbow’ children but no amount of children will erase our boys from our lives.
 There is no magic reset button and nor should there be.

 Thanks for reading and I hope that I can offer some small comfort.